Specify Initial Conditions for Bus Elements

-Bus signal initialization specifies the bus element values that Simulink® uses for the first execution of a block that uses that bus signal.
-By
+Bus initialization specifies the bus element values that Simulink® uses for the first execution of a block that uses that bus.
+By default,

 0).
 Bus initialization involves specifying nonzero initial